 - a.
-To make a request for Credit by Examination by Challenge Exam, the student must be registered in the course or have completed a college sponsored noncredit course of similar content. - b.
+To make a request for credit by examination, the student must be registered in the course. - b.
 The request must be endorsed and approved by the Dean of Instruction. - c.
 The request must, either by content or reference, present clear evidence that the applicant has previous training or course work to indicate probable success on a comprehensive examination on the subject matter of the course. - d.
 The student will attend class until notified of successful completion of the examination.

 The instructor must administer the exam during the first five class days of the semester in which application is approved.
-A score of "C" or better on the examination will entitle the examinee to receive full credit for "hours taken," "hours earned," and the appropriate grade ("A," "B," or "C") will generate quality points.
+The instructor will evaluate the exam as either pass or fail.
 If the examination is passed successfully, the instructor administering the examination will complete the form showing:

 - a.
-The student's name and social security number, - b.
-The course title and number, - c.
-The letter grade earned on the examination, - d.
-Credit hours, and - e.
+The student's name and Datatel ID number,

+- b.
+The course title and number,

+- c.
+Record as pass or fail,

+- d.
+Credit hours, and

+- e.
 A copy of the examination and the date the examination was administered.
 The completed form will be submitted to the Dean of Instruction and will be forwarded to the Registrar upon approval.
-If the examination is not passed, the student will be treated as a student who did not make application for Credit by Examination by Challenge Exam.
-A request for Credit by Examination will not be approved for any course taken during the prior semester.
-Due to the content and methods of instruction, certain courses may not be applicable for Credit by Examination by Challenge Exam.
+If the exam is recorded as pass, a grade of "E" is assigned.
+If the examination is not passed, the student will be treated as a student who did not make application for credit by examination.
+A request for credit by examination will not be approved for any course taken during the prior semester.
+Due to the content and methods of instruction, certain courses may not be applicable for credit by examination.